 Learn about the ABC Quick Check Process

-Ken McLean, Landry's operations director, demonstrates the ABC Quick Check procedure in this helpful video.
+Ken McLean, Landry's technical director, demonstrates the ABC Quick Check procedure in this helpful video.

 If your bike does not pass the ABC Quick Check, please contact us for service or repair.
 For assistance, you can bring your bike into Landry's Service Department.

 - Inflate tires to the rated pressure as indicated on the sidewall of the tire.
 A bicycle pump is recommended.

 - Use a pressure gauge to ensure proper tire pressure.
 (Bicycle tires need to be re-inflated more often than car tires, and properly inflated tires reduce the chance of flats.)

 - Check for damage to tire tread and sidewall; replace tire if worn.

 - Rotate wheels to check that nothing is rubbing.

 - Inspect brake pads for wear; replace is there is less than 1/4" of pad left.